biocatiit/website/content/pages/users_publications.rst

     Use of the Pilatus 3 1M detector was provided by grant 1S10OD018090-01 from NIGMS.

-This section should be added to the very end of acknowledgement:
+This section should be added to the very end of acknowledgment:

     The content is solely the responsibility of the authors and does not necessarily reflect the official views of the National Institute of General Medical Sciences